Hyperventilation is a condition in which you start to breathe very fast.

 For some people, hyperventilation is rare.
 It only occurs as an occasional, panicked response to fear, stress, or a phobia.

 - respiratory rate (or breathing) — rapid and deep

 There are many factors that can lead to hyperventilation.
 This condition most commonly results from anxiety, panic, nervousness, or stress.
 It often takes the form of a panic attack.

 - severe pain

-- lung diseases, such as asthma or COPD
+- lung diseases, such as chronic obstructive pulmonary disease (COPD) or asthma

-- conditions of the heart, such as a heart attack
+- heart conditions, such as a heart attack

 - rapid, deep breathing for the first time